MissJuly/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Other users: all the permissions task 9- script that sets the mode of the file hello to this:-rwxr-x-wx task 10- script that sets the mode of the file hello the same as olleh’s mode task 11- script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed
+Regular files should not be changed task 12- script that creates a directory called my_dir with permissions 751 in the working directory